kiwix/kiwix-js-pwa/README.md

 [qBittorrent](https://www.qbittorrent.org/) to download it on a PC with plenty of disk space.
 First install qBittorrent.
 Then, when you select a large archive for download in the app, it will provide you with a torrent link.
 Click the link and allow your browser to download and open the torrent file.
-This small file will open in qBittorrent and you'll be asked where you want to save the archive you wnat to download.
+This small file will open in qBittorrent and you'll be asked where you want to save the archive you want to download.
 It's much easier than it sounds!

 ## Technical information